 I’ve compiled a list of tips for getting the best results from your session.
-If you like more comprehensive instructions, please download my style guide at the bottom of the front page of my website.
+If you like more comprehensive instructions about what to wear, please download my style guide at the bottom of the front page of my website.

 1. Let me know about any requirements you have for the headshots (before you arrive at the studio!)
 Is your company asking for a specific look with the lighting or a particular crop?
 Background color?
-Send me inspiration images that help determine the style want.
+Send me inspiration images that help determine the style you are looking for.
 I need this information before your session, so that I can set up before you arrive.

-2. Invest in professional hair and makeup.
+2. Consider investing professional hair and makeup.
 I work with several different professional hair and make up artists, and they are worth every penny.
-When my clients invest in professional hair and make up (including the men!)
-I see a big improvement in how much more confident they feel in the photos, and how happy my clients are with the final product.
+When my clients invest in professional hair and makeup I see a big improvement in how much more confident they feel in the photos, and how happy my clients are with the final product.
 For my clients who prefer not to have professional hair and makeup, here's a link to a blog post with some tips for doing your own styling in photos.

 4. Wear solid colors.
 Stripes and patterns can be distracting in photos.
 The emphasis needs to be on your face and eyes.
 I recommend that you skip jewelry, or pick understated pieces for the same reason.
 For longer sessions, you can bring a couple of outfits to the studio, and I’ll help you pick.
 For 15 min sessions, please arrive in the outfit you would like to be photographed in.
 You can change jackets or other accessories for a second look.

-5. Wear clothes that fit you.
-Be sure that your tops are fitted, and no "flowy" blouses.
+6. Wear clothes that fit you.
+Be sure that your tops are fitted, and no "flowing" blouses.
 If you have lost weight or gained weight since you last wore your suit, get fitted for a new shirt and jacket.
 Try on everything before bringing it to the studio.
 Avoid capped sleeves, as they will sometimes make your shoulders look much larger than they are in photos.

-9. Please arrive on time (and not too early!) for your session.
+10. Please arrive on time (and not too early!) for your session.
 If you are more than 15 minutes late, we may have to reschedule your photos.
 If you are more than 10 minutes early, please wait in your car for a few minutes and text me to let me know you have arrived.
 Cancellations or rescheduling (for any reason other than illness or emergencies) will result in a reschedule fee.

 Relax, the photo session is the fun part of the process!